Pricing

 For your customers, payments should feel effortless — a quick tap, a confirmation, and they're done.
 Behind that simplicity, though, is a complex system working nonstop: routing payments to the right acquirer, running fraud checks, reconciling transactions, and providing data back to your team.

-Let’s take a closer look at what a payment stack is, what it consists of, and how to build one that truly supports your business goals.
+Let's take a closer look at what a payment stack is, what it consists of, how it compares to a single-provider setup, and — critically — how to build and optimise one that truly supports your business goals.

 What is a payment stack?

 A payment stack is a set of technologies, integrations, and operational processes that allow a business to accept, process, settle, and reconcile payments across multiple markets and methods.
-It influences how many payments go through, what they cost, how secure they are, and how smooth your checkout experience feels.
+Payment stack influences how many payments go through, what they cost, how secure they are, and how smooth your checkout experience feels.

 A strong payment stack does more than just work.
 It scales with you, mitigates outages, and empowers you to drive performance without needing an oversized engineering team.